-Creative Technology Ltd. (Nasdaq: CREAF), the worldwide leader in digital entertainment products for PC users, today announced financial results for the second quarter of fiscal year 2003, ended December 31, 2002.
+Creative Technology Ltd. (NASDAQ: CREAF), the worldwide leader in digital entertainment products for the personal computer and the Internet, today announced financial results for the third quarter of fiscal year 2001, ended March 31, 2001.
 All financial results are stated in U.S. dollars.

-Sales for the second quarter were $230.9 million, in line with the Company's guidance.
-This compares to sales of $249.5 million for the same quarter of last year.
-Creative achieved net income for the second quarter of $18.9 million, and earnings per share were above the Company's expectations at $0.23.
+Sales for the third quarter were in line with the Company's expectations at $263 million.
+This compares to sales of $330 million for the same quarter of last year.

 About Creative Labs

 This announcement refers to products and pricing sold in the United States of America.
 Pricing and product availability is subject to change.

 Sound Blaster and the Creative logo are registered trademarks and Live! is a trademark of Creative Technology Ltd. in the United States and/or other countries.
 Cambridge SoundWorks is a registered trademark of Cambridge SoundWorks, Inc. in the United States and/or other countries.
 NOMAD is a registered trademark of Aonix and is used by Creative Technology Ltd. and/or its affiliates under license.
 All other brand and product names are either trademarks or registered trademarks of their respective holder and are hereby recognized as such.